 Ascot Racecourse Ltd say that with the Village Enclosure they have created a "Contemporary British Summertime".

-Boutique restaurants, pop-up and al-fresco dining, champagne and cocktail bars mixed with music throughout the entire day - and not to mention to obligatory betting outlets - create an atmosphere like no other.
+Boutique restaurants, pop-up and al-fresco dining, champagne and cocktail bars mixed with music throughout the entire day - and not to mention the obligatory betting outlets - create an atmosphere like no other.

 The Village Enclosure is new for 2017 and looks like it might quickly become my personal favourite.
 Not as stuffy and formal as the Royal Enclosure and Queen Anne Enclosure...but more sophisticated than the usually jam packed Windsor Enclosure.

-The Village Enclosure has the exact same dress code as the Queen Anne Enclosure.
+The Village Enclosure has exactly the same dress code as the Queen Anne Enclosure.

-The Windsor Enclosure is the cheapest but - if you get there early enough - it offers are some of the very best views for Royal Ascot.
+The Windsor Enclosure is the cheapest but - if you get there early enough - offers some of the very best views.